About Us

 Director

-Suzy is Frome Birth Talk’s Director, responsible for the overall growth and management of the charity.
+Suzy is Frome Birth Talk’s Director, responsible for the overall growth and management of the charity, as well as our Safeguarding Lead.
 She is also a yoga teacher and mother of three children.
 Suzy has a long history of working with charitable organisations, both in the UK and abroad.
 She came to Frome Birth Talk because of her belief in the power of community and communication to support and heal.

 You can contact Suzy by emailing scristinacce@fromebirthtalk.org.uk